alexfayers/new_python_project/docs/markdown/new_project_name/_helpers/config_loader.md

     Initialises a ConfigSection object.

     Args:
-        config (dict[str, Any]): The config section to be represented by this object section_name (str, optional): The name of the section (used for debugging).
+        config (Dict[str, Any]): The config section to be represented by this object section_name (str, optional): The name of the section (used for debugging).
 Defaults to ''.

     ### Class variables